ljanuzi/AuctionSystem/README.md

 For devices that are not connected in the same Local Area Network:
 The machine running the MuTCPEchoServer class has to enable port sharing on their routers.
-The proceeding process does not change from the process mentioned above
+Execute and run the files as mentioned above.